 - Continents: Show the continental boundaries, according to the WAC (Worked all continents) award.

-- Labels: Show geographical names on the maps.
+- Labels/roads: Show geographical names and roads on the maps.
 This is a feature of Google Maps and the level of detail depends on the Zoom Level.

 - Callsigns: Show the callsigns of the stations involved in the contacts/reports shown on the maps.